You’ve decided to hire a professional painting contractor in Eugene. What should you do next?!

 - Two layers of ceiling paint.

-- Painting of the moldings (baseboards, window coverings, doors etc; all depending on what you requested)
+- Painting of the trim (baseboards, window coverings, doors etc; all depending on what you requested)

 - Cleanups for any spills and splashes.

 How to Talk To the Painter